 - .1 Grout: - .1 Fine grout to CSA A179, with sufficient water to produce pouring consistency without segregation of ingredients, but to retain cohesiveness. - .2 Grout shall be pre-blended, pre-packaged, Portland cement based, low compressive strength grout; Cellfiller E-15, as manufactured by King Masonry Products - .3 Compressive strength shall not exceed the compressive strength of the masonry units.

 .1 Review drawings and inspect walls to determine the scope of repair work required.
-The intention is that all precast lintels at windows are to be repointed and any broken masonry shown on the drawings is to be replaced, as indicated.
-Additional masonry repairs are likely to be added to the Contract as window replacement work progresses.
+The bricks that are damaged by frame removals shall be replaced with new masonry to match existing.